-Meanwhile, platform designers are changing their electrical systems and consequently their harnesses, ever more frequently, to respond to changing demands of their customers.
+Meanwhile, platform designers are changing their electrical systems and, consequently, their harnesses ever more frequently to respond to the changing demands of their customers.
 They expect their harness suppliers to keep up, transitioning these changes into production quickly and with a minimum of cost and schedule impacts.
 These trends in the industry make it ever more difficult for harness fabrication to meet expectations for responsiveness, quality, delivery time and profitability.

 Find out how to turn data into a competitive advantage to improve harness manufacturing profitability.
 This webinar will help you to: